COMMON JUROR QUESTIONS

 Both sides usually call witnesses that are questioned to prove their side of the case.

 Sometimes, jurors are excused so attorneys may argue legal matters in front of the judge without prejudice to the jury.

 At the conclusion of the trial the judge will instruct the jurors as to how the law applies in the case.
 Jurors must base their verdicts on the judge’s instructions and the law.

 Jury deliberations are held in a private room.
 A presiding juror is elected, and jurors discuss evidence to arrive at a fair and impartial verdict according to the facts presented and the law given by the judge.
 The jury will return to the courtroom where the verdict is read.

 A sworn juror should give full attention to the witnesses, attorneys, and judge.
 Always be on time, and sit in the same seat once assigned.
 Do not discuss the case with anyone or allow anyone to discuss it in the jurors’ presence during the trial.

-The Leavenworth District Court will resume jury trials in the very near future.
-The Kansas Supreme Court has issued administrative orders and other guidance for the safe resumption of jury trials in the district courts.
-Please consult the following resources for additional information.
+The Kansas Supreme Court has issued guidance for the safe conduct of jury trials in the district courts.
+Please review the following resources for additional information.